Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

 The random walk is initiated at a start-voxel, where a cell can move to one of the surrounding voxels.
-This gives 26 possible directions (provided the start-voxel does not reside on the organ's periphery), all with the same probability.
+This yields 26 possible directions (provided the start-voxel does not reside on the organ's periphery), all with the same probability.
 For the proceeding steps, the direction is biased in accordance with the previously determined weightings of the direction vectors in each voxel.
 If a cell reaches an end-voxel, the random walk concludes, followed by the cell exiting via the vein back into the nodal network for further blood flow simulation.

-Besides the biased random walk, a compartment model was implemented in the organ distribution simulation which governs the duration a cell stays in an organ.
-In each organ voxel a cell can be located in different virtual compartments.
-The exchange between compartments is determined by rate constants $k_i$ which also define the probabilities of whether a cell moves during the next time step or not.
-The number and structure of these compartments as well as the values of the rate constants are depending on the pharmacokinetics and physiology of the cell and the organ.
-This information must be known in advance to the CeFloPS simulation.
+The speed at which cells perform the random walk in the different organs was calibrated against the delay times determined by \cite{leggett1995proposed}.
+For this purpose, first the distribution of required time to travel from start- to end-voxel in each organ is determined for cells at an arbitrary random walk speed.
+The mean value of this distribution is calculated and compared with the value derived by \cite{leggett1995proposed}, leading to new speed values for the corresponding organ.